Groups and Committees Descriptions

 Life in the Eucharist

-This October and November programme is for young people 7-12 preparing to make First Communion.
+During October and November, when offered, Life in the Eucharist is for young people 7 and up preparing to make First Communion.
 More information.

 - We present a pewter ornament to all of the newly baptized.